trinitysc/jekyll-blog/_articles/devotion.md

 Instead, **the Holy Spirit's role is to direct us to Jesus, and to his words**.
 When Jesus departed, he promised his Spirit to his disicples, from whom we have the New Testament:
 > "But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you."
 (John 15:26, ESV)
-> “I have much more to say to you, more than you can now bear. but when he, the Spirit of truth, comes, he will guide you into all the truth. <mark>He will not speak on his own; he will speak only what he hears<mark> ...
+> “I have much more to say to you, more than you can now bear. but when he, the Spirit of truth, comes, he will guide you into all the truth. <mark>He will not speak on his own; he will speak only what he hears</mark> ...
 He will glorify me because <mark>it is from me that he will receive what he will make known to you</mark>.
 All that belongs to the Father is mine.
 That is why I said the Spirit will receive from me what he will make known to you.”
 (John 16:12-16)
 > What we have received is not the spirit of the world, but the Spirit who is from God, so that we may understand what God has freely given us. <mark>This is what we speak, not in words taught us by human wisdom but in words taught by the Spirit</mark>, explaining spiritual realities with Spirit-taught words.
 The person without the Spirit does not accept the things that come from the Spirit of God ...
 But we have the mind of Christ.
 (2 Cor 2:12-16)

-So **we listen to God by listening to his words**.
+So **we listen to God by listening to his words, by reading Scripture**.
 The Bible is consistently clear on how we should seek God. **Throughout the Bible, God's people are continually called back to his Word**.

 Abraham is commended for his faith, display when he listened to God and believed his promises:
 > Then the word of the Lord came to him: ...
 “Look up at the sky and count the stars—if indeed you can count them.”
 Then he said to him, “So shall your offspring be.” <mark>Abram believed the Lord</mark>, and he credited it to him as righteousness.
 (Gen 15:5-6)